hzsrc/dynamic-mocker/README.md

 ### logData
 default: false. true - print mock data while client preview.

+### clientJsPath
+default: '/'.
+Set a path for ajax relative path which used for mock data in `mockClient.js`.

 ## 4. Add script to package.json
     "scripts": {
         ...